Country Garden's entire offshore debt to be in default if Tuesday payment not made

 Country Garden declined to comment.

-With nearly $11 billion of offshore bonds and $6 billion of offshore loans, a default by Country Garden would set the stage for one of China's biggest corporate debt restructurings.
+With nearly US$11 billion of offshore bonds and US$6 billion of offshore loans, a default by Country Garden would set the stage for one of China's biggest corporate debt restructurings.

 So far, developers accounting for 40 per cent of Chinese home sales have defaulted on their debt obligations since 2021, according to JPMorgan.
-CreditSights figures show Chinese developers have defaulted on more than $114.6 billion of $175 billion in dollar bonds outstanding since 2021.
+CreditSights figures show Chinese developers have defaulted on more than US$114.6 billion of US$175 billion in dollar bonds outstanding since 2021.

 As more developers moved towards restructuring debt, their offshore creditors are expected to be offered less favourable terms amid a worsening outlook for the country's real estate sector.